PAXSTORE/paxstore-openapi-java-sdk/docs/APP_API.md

 ### Search apps

-The search apps API allows thirdparty system to search apps by page.
+The search apps API allows thirdparty system to search apps for page.

 **API**